90 Colleges That Accept Low GPAs

 Location: Chicago, Illinois

 National Louis University (NLU) is a private institution with a rich history dating back to 1886.
-Originally focused on training kindergarten teachers, NLU has evolved into a leading university known for its professional and career-oriented programs, particularly in education and business studies.
+Originally focused on training kindergarten teachers, NLU is now a leading university known for its professional and career-oriented programs, particularly in education and business studies.

 NLU’s business programs are designed to develop leaders for the modern business landscape.
 Whether pursuing a BBA or an MBA, students at NLU benefit from experienced faculty and engaging coursework that blends contemporary business theories and practices.
 The University’s emphasis on rigorous coursework, case study analyses, and collaborative projects ensures that graduates are well prepared to navigate the complexities of today’s business world.